 We have identified conditions under which the probability of collective inconsistencies under propositionwise majority voting converges to 1 and conditions under which it converges to 0.
 Both sets of conditions can occur in plausible circumstances.
 In the case of the conjunctive version of the doctrinal paradox, convergence of the probability of the paradox to 1 is implied by standard competence assumptions in a Condorcet jury framework when all premises are true and individual competence is not particularly high.
 Convergence of the probability of the paradox to 0 occurs when either at least one of the premises is false or individual competence is very high.
 In the disjunctive case, convergence of the probability of the paradox to 1 occurs when all premises are false and individual competence is not particularly high.
-Convergence of the probability of the paradox to 0 occurs when either at least one of the premises are false or individual competence is true or individual competence is very high.
+Convergence of the probability of the paradox to 1 occurs when all premises are false and individual competence is not particularly high.
+Convergence of the probability of the paradox to 1 occurs when all premises are false and individual competence is not particularly high.
+Convergence of the probability of the paradox to 1 occurs when all premises are false and individual competence is not particularly high.
+Convergence of the probability of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the paradox to 0 occurs when either at least one of the premises is true or individual competence is very high.